Terms & Conditions

-Shipments of general commodities will generally be considered acceptable for transportation only when the rules and provisions shown herein and all laws, ordinances, and other governmental rules and regulations governing the transportation thereof have been compiled with by the shipper and/or consignee.
+Except as specified elsewhere in these Terms and Conditions, shipments of general commodities will generally be considered acceptable for transportation only when the rules and provisions shown herein and all laws, ordinances, and other governmental rules and regulations governing the transportation thereof have been compiled with by the shipper and/or consignee.

 Shipments not Acceptable for Transportation

 Shipments of the following commodities or nature will not be accepted by Mercury for transportation unless authorized by a Mercury Corporate Officer

 - Live animals

 - Money, currency, bonds, Bills of Exchange, Deeds, Promissory Notes, Negotiable Securities and Stock Certificates

 - Nursery stock and plants